Transmetal/hackpi/README.md

 #### By default, the Kali Linux Raspberry Pi image has been streamlined with the minimum tools, similar to all the other ARM images.
 If you wish to upgrade the installation to a standard desktop installation, you can include the extra tools by installing the kali-linux-full metapackage..

 6. So Open Your Terminal and Type ```apt-get install kali-linux-full -y``` and hit Enter.

-That's It.. !!!

-if you face any question or any problem in this process feel free to ask.. :)

-and If You Like This Repo.
-Please Share This With Your Friends..

-& Don't Forget To Follow Me At [Twitter](https://www.twitter.com/thehackingsage), [Instagram](https://www.instagram.com/thehackingsage), [Github](https://www.github.com/thehackingsage) & SUBSCRIBE My [YouTube](https://www.youtube.com/channel/UCYK1n9A4TUq1CvGc6F3DzoA) Channel..!!!

-Happy Hacking !!!